-In addition to campus organizations for Honors students, the Honors College provides two areas on campus to which Honors students have swipe card access.
+In addition to campus organizations for Honors students, the Honors College provides two areas on campus to which Honors students have access by way of their University ID.

 The Honors Student Center, located in the basement of Broun Residence Hall in the Upper Quad, is accessible to all Honors students.
 This space has areas for studying and socializing with the added benefits of a kitchen, computers and printer, a television, etc. An Honors Student Center contract must be completed by non-residents to gain access to the space.